sosialistaflokkurinn/ekklesia/docs/development/guides/admin/MFA_ENFORCEMENT.md

 - In account security settings, add a second factor (TOTP or SMS)
 - Confirm recovery codes are stored securely

-Change Management:
-- Use two-person review for any removal of developer role
-- Track actions in a private ticket

 References:
 - Firebase Admin SDK Multi-factor Auth
 - Security Policy (SECURITY.md)